C++ Structures

 What are Structures in C++?

-In the world of programming, structures play a vital role in organizing and managing data efficiently.
-C++ provides a powerful feature called structures, allowing users to define custom data types.
-Structures enable programmers to group related variables together, creating a cohesive unit that can be easily manipulated and accessed.
-With structures, programmers can create complex data structures, such as linked lists, trees, and graphs, to solve problems and manage large amounts of data efficiently.
-Structures in C++ provide a flexible and intuitive way to represent and store data, making them an essential tool for building robust applications.
-This article delves into the concept of structures in C++, exploring their syntax, usage, advantages, and their importance in developing efficient and organized code.
+In programming, structures help organize and manage data efficiently.
+C++ offers structures to allow users to define custom data types.
+They enable programmers to group related variables together, forming a cohesive unit that is easy to manipulate and access.
+Structures can be used to create complex data structures like linked lists, trees, and graphs, helping manage large amounts of data.
+In C++, structures offer a flexible and intuitive way to represent and store data, making them essential for building robust applications.

 Why Use Structures in C++?

-By using structures, programmers can combine variables of diverse types, such as integers, characters, and strings, into a cohesive unit.
-This ability to group related data enables efficient organization and management, as it becomes possible to treat each structure object as a whole rather than dealing with individual variables separately.
+• Grouping Different Data Types: Structures allow combining variables of different types, such as integers, characters, and strings, into a single unit.
+This enables efficient organization and management of related data, treating each structure object as a whole.

-Secondly, structures provide a mechanism for passing and returning multiple values from functions.
-This feature facilitates the use of complex data structures, enabling the manipulation of various data types within a single function call.
+• Advantages: Structures enhance code readability and maintainability by encapsulating related information within a logical boundary.
+They provide a mechanism for passing and returning multiple values from functions, enabling the manipulation of various data types within a single function call.

-It is important to note that structures in C++ are distinct from classes, despite some similarities.
-While both can group data members of different types, classes also include member functions to operate on the data.
-In contrast, structures primarily focus on data organization without inherent functionality.
+• Difference from Classes: While both structures and classes can group data members of different types, classes include member functions to operate on the data.
+Structures primarily focus on data organization without inherent functionality.

 struct Rectangle {